Thynix/DOOM-3-BFG-VR/README.md

 # 4) NEW FEATURES

 New in 0.23:
-	Spanish voice commands (to use, replace dict/voice.dict with dict/voiceSpanish.dict)
+* Spanish voice commands (to use, replace dict/voice.dict with dict/voiceSpanish.dict)

 New in 0.21-Alpha-WMR (WMR Joystick support) (unofficial):
-	Windows Mixed Reality Joystick support
+* Windows Mixed Reality Joystick support

 New in 0.21a (unreleased):
-	Doom VFR style teleport and jet-strafe
-	Added headshot damage multiplier vr_headshotMultiplier (defaults to 2.5x) Improved arm and body inverse kinematics and leaning, body now automatically turns Screen blanking if eye moved into a solid.
-	Additional cinematic modes (vr_cinematic : now three modes, immersive, cropped, and projected).
-	Added enhanced support for camera cuts to improve cutscenes in VR.
-	Added cvar adjustable choke to shotgun to tame pellet spread.
-	Added instant player acceleration/decelaration when using artifical movement vr_instantAccel Improved FOV reduction border code for better stereo overlap.
-	Holster slot states now persist thru level transitions and game saves/loads.
-	Updated player models/anims with higher def hands, better hand poses on weapons, and initial controller based finger poses. ( vr_useHandPoses ) Added optional push to talk button for voice commands Fixed Hell tunnel teleport camera issue.
-	Fixed issue with artifact/soul cube weapon axis.
-	Teleporting now updates body orientation to direction of teleport.
-	Enable teleportation in final boss fight of standard campaign.
-	Fixed a few bugs with in-game GUIs.

-	Fix loading saved games from other versions and mods.
-	ATI / AMD graphics card support. ( Fix black menu screens ) Voice command for "fists" has changed to "weapon fists" to prevent false recognitions. vr_voiceMinVolume console variable to prevent false recognitions.
-	Scaled ammo, weapons, and keycards to correct sizes.
-	Option to use floor height and other view heights.
-	World Scale option.
-	vr_chibi head scale console command.
-	More laser sight options.
-	Head tracking in the main menu.
-	Holster slots work better with the PDA and QuickSave.
-	Allow path names longer than 260 chars ( fixes some crashes on start/level load ).
-	Slightly improve voice commands.
-	Default keyboard / mouse controls.
-	Less debug prints for sound effects.
-	Improved player hand models.
-	Basic mirrow window resizing via mouse drag.
-	Initial optional oculus touch hand pose support ( Off by default - optionally enabled  via vr_useHandPoses cvar.
+* Doom VFR style teleport and jet-strafe
+* Added headshot damage multiplier vr_headshotMultiplier (defaults to 2.5x)
+* Improved arm and body inverse kinematics and leaning, body now automatically turns
+* Screen blanking if eye moved into a solid.
+* Additional cinematic modes (vr_cinematic : now three modes, immersive, cropped, and projected).
+* Added enhanced support for camera cuts to improve cutscenes in VR.
+* Added cvar adjustable choke to shotgun to tame pellet spread.
+* Added instant player acceleration/decelaration when using artifical movement vr_instantAccel
+* Improved FOV reduction border code for better stereo overlap.
+* Holster slot states now persist thru level transitions and game saves/loads.
+* Updated player models/anims with higher def hands, better hand poses on weapons, and initial controller based finger poses. ( vr_useHandPoses )
+* Added optional push to talk button for voice commands
+* Fixed Hell tunnel teleport camera issue.
+* Fixed issue with artifact/soul cube weapon axis.
+* Teleporting now updates body orientation to direction of teleport.
+* Enable teleportation in final boss fight of standard campaign.
+* Fixed a few bugs with in-game GUIs.
+* Fix loading saved games from other versions and mods.
+* ATI / AMD graphics card support. ( Fix black menu screens )
+* Voice command for "fists" has changed to "weapon fists" to prevent false recognitions.
+* `vr_voiceMinVolume` console variable to prevent false recognitions.
+* Scaled ammo, weapons, and keycards to correct sizes.
+* Option to use floor height and other view heights.
+* World Scale option.
+* vr_chibi head scale console command.
+* More laser sight options.
+* Head tracking in the main menu.
+* Holster slots work better with the PDA and QuickSave.
+* Allow path names longer than 260 chars ( fixes some crashes on start/level load ).
+* Slightly improve voice commands.
+* Default keyboard / mouse controls.
+* Less debug prints for sound effects.
+* Improved player hand models.
+* Basic mirror window resizing via mouse drag.
+* Initial optional oculus touch hand pose support ( Off by default - optionally enabled  via vr_useHandPoses cvar.
 This is not fully implemented yet.
 Currently limited to when hands are empty or when the player hand is in a gui.
 Object manipulation is not implemented yet. )

 New in 0.21:
-	Talking waking monsters is fixed.
+* Talking waking monsters is fixed.
-	Loading all saved games from 0.020 is fixed (not really).
+* Loading all saved games from 0.020 is fixed (not really).
-	You can now load most saved games from RBDoom 3 BFG (with major issues).
+* You can now load most saved games from RBDoom 3 BFG (with major issues).
-	You can now load all saved games from version 0.015 (with major issues).
+* You can now load all saved games from version 0.015 (with major issues).
-	Improved performance.
+* Improved performance.
-	There's a menu option for Asynchronous SpaceWarp.
+* There's a menu option for Asynchronous SpaceWarp.
-	You can now chose to walk in the direction of either hand when walking.
+* You can now chose to walk in the direction of either hand when walking.
-	Language is now detected based on sound files not .lang files.
+* Language is now detected based on sound files not .lang files.
-	Added QuakeCon style teleport option.
+* Added QuakeCon style teleport option. http://www.gamespot.com/articles/doom-may-have-solved-vrs-traversal-problem/1100-6442439/
-	http://www.gamespot.com/articles/doom-may-have-solved-vrs-traversal-problem/1100-6442439/
-	Added vr_hmdPerfHud console variable to debug framerate issues.
+* Added vr_hmdPerfHud console variable to debug framerate issues.

 DOOM3-BFG VR : Fully Possessed offers many new features: